jsummers/deark/technical.md

 This is a simple yes/no flag.
 It does not distinguish between owner-executable and world-executable, for example.

+## Directory "files" and empty directories ##

+Some archive formats contain independent representations of subdirectores, allowing empty directories, and directory attributes, to be stored.
+Deark ignores this information, so it cannot extract empty directories.
+Some future version of Deark might maintain this information when writing to a ZIP file.

 ## Modification times ##